Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Results

+The effectiveness of LED depending on the diffusion coefficient $D$ is shown in Figure~\ref{fig:AD3D_figure_keynote_analysis_diffusion_coeff}.
+LED exhibits consistently lower error as the P\'eclet number decreases.
+In lower P\'eclet numbers, diffusion becomes dominant.
+Since the diffusion is isotropic, it brings the system very fast to a mean solution.

-where $x_k^{n, t}$ denotes position of particle $n$ at time $t$ in the $k$\textsuperscript{th} axis of the three dimensional space, while $d_{\bmx}=3$ and $N=1000$.
-In this case, we pick $d_{\bmz}=8$.
-We tune the hyperparameters of LED , ending up with the following architecture: the $\phi$ function (permutation invariant layer~\Cref{fig:permInvLayer}) consists of $5 \times 100$ residual layers and $\tanh$ activation, the permutation invariant space has dimension $M=200$ with mean feature function ($f$ in~\Cref{fig:permInvLayer}), and the $g$ decoder consists of a residual network with $5 \times 100$ layers and $\tanh$ activation, reducing the dimensionality to the desired latent state of dimension $d_{\bmz}=8$.
-The decoder is a variational one and is composed of $5\times100$ residual layers, and a mixture density output layer, with $50$ hidden units, and $5$ kernels outputting the parameters for the mixture coefficients, the means, and the covariance matrices of the $4$ kernels.
-The RNN propagating the dynamics in the latent space, is composed of one stateful LSTM layer with $100$ nodes and was trained with BBTT with a sequence length of $100$.
-For more information on the hyperparameter tuning of the architectures the interested reader is referred to~\Cref{app:sec:ad3d:hyperparams}.
-An example of the evolution of the latent state, the errors on the first two moments, and the Wasserstein distance between the groundtruth and the predicted distribution of particle positions in an iterative prediction on the test data is shown in~\Cref{fig:app:AD-3D:iterative_latent_forecasting_test_2558_density_contour}.
-The initial warm-up period of LED is set to $T_{warm}=60$.
-All metrics are averaged over the three dimensions.
-We observe that LED captures the variance of the particle positions but due to the iterative error propagation the error on the distribution (mean and Wasserstein distance) is increasing with time.
+An example of the evolution of the latent state, the errors on the first two moments, and the L1-NHD between the groundtruth and the predicted spatial distribution of particles in an iterative prediction on the test data is shown in~\Cref{fig:app:AD-3D:AD-3D-iterative_latent_forecasting_test_1_density_contour}.
+The initial warm-up period of LED is set to $T_{warm}=100$.
+LED captures the variance of the particle positions but due to the iterative error propagation the error on the distribution (L1-NHD and mean position) is increasing with time.

-In~\Cref{fig:app:AD-3D:pca1,fig:app:AD-3D:pca2,fig:app:AD-3D:pca3} we plot the evolution of the PCA modes of the latent dynamics $\bm{z}_t$ of LED.
-The plots are colored according to the density.
-As depicted clearly in~\Cref{fig:app:AD-3D:pca2}, the latent state exhibits ``meta'' states, where the coarse dynamics remain for most of the time, and is iteratively jumping between them.
-We cluster the PCA data of the latent state, identifying six meta stable states, and identify the corresponding particle configuration for each state using the mixture density decoder in~\Cref{fig:app:AD-3D:clusters}.
-LED captures the distribution of the positions of the particles as depicted in~\Cref{fig:app:AD-3D:iterative_latent_forecasting_state_distr_bar_test}.

-In the following, we utilize multiscale forecasting, switching between latent propagation for $T_m=250$, and evolution of the AD dynamics for $T_{\mu}=50$.
-Note that, the initial warm-up period of LED is $T_{warm}=60$.
-The evolution of the latent state, and the errors on the mean, the variance of the predicted particle positions, and the Wasserstein distance on their distribution in a single iterative forecast in the test dataset is given in~\Cref{fig:app:AD-3D:multiscale_forecasting_micro_100_macro_500_test_2558_density_contour}.
-Indeed multiscale propagation alleviates the problem of iterative error propagation, and evolving the high-dimensional AD particle dynamics for $T_{\mu}=50$ is correcting the error on the statistics.
-In~\Cref{fig:app:AD-3D:video_frames}, we plot the LED predictions of the particle configurations for selected time instants.